 (Not celebrating anything?
 That’s fine too!
 They’re delicious any day of the year.)

 Plus, many of these main courses can be made in a half an hour or so.
 And after you’ve chosen your entrée, fill out the rest of your meal with these Christmas dinner side dishes.

-To make it gluten free, simply leave out the seitan or replace it with white beans.
+To make it gluten free, simply leave out the seitan.
+Or replace it with Beyond Meat sausage or white beans.

 Mushroom & sausage arancini